tscanlin/developers.optimizely.com/src/content/integrations/index.md

 <h3 id="submit-integration-for-qa">5.
 Submit integration for QA</h3>

-Once you have been approved as an Optimizely Technology Partner, please email your Partner Manager with information on how to test your integration.
 Our team is eager to provide feedback and make sure the integration works as expected.
-Please include any relevant documentation on the integration that you've built, as well as instructions on how to access a demo account.
+Please go through the Integration Checklist before submitting your integration to <a href="mailto:techpartners@optimizely.com">techpartners@optimizely.com</a> to make the review process as quick and smooth as possible.
+You can find the checklist in the <a href="#integration-checklist">Integration Checklist</a> section.

 <h3 id="promote-your-integration">6.
 Promote your integration</h3>